guilhermeUpToTask/react-typescript-form-validation/README.md

     }
 ```

-Note that This function will only be executed if all input validations have passed.
+Note that this function will only be called if all input validations have passed.

 ## Components
 This project includes the following components: